aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 With this approach we will extend the `Illuminate\Auth\Notifications\ResetPassword` notification, that the `CanResetPassword` trait sends, into a queue-able notification and queue this extended notification in the overridden `sendPasswordResetNotification` method that we add to the User class.

-So first we create a new notification that extends the ResetPassword notification:
+So first we create a new QueuedResetPassword notification that extends the ResetPassword notification:

 ```bash
 artisan make:notification Auth/QueuedResetPassword